 If your customer footprint is across multiple states, imagine how difficult it will be with more and more states transitioning from “no action” to licensure.

-Right now, solutions for tracking ongoing state money transmitter regulatory requirements generally consist of spreadsheets, calendar reminders, and constant correspondence with colleagues and regulators.
+Right now, solutions for tracking ongoing regulatory requirements for state licensing generally consist of spreadsheets, calendar reminders, and constant correspondence with colleagues and regulators.
 For many companies, Google apps and other patchwork software solutions are providing basic functionality but fall short in some very critical areas.

 For starters, these systems offer extremely limited record-keeping and time-management capabilities.
 This is because they lack the ability to create and automatically connect calendar items, tasks, documents, and spreadsheet data.
 There’s also no way to synchronize tasks, records, and deadlines.